-He asked the participants especially the politicians to stick to the Public Order Act 1994, Act 491 and to stop defacing opponent’s posters.
+He asked the participants especially the politicians to stick to the Public Order Act 1994, Act 491 and to stop defacing the opponent’s posters.
 He went on to say that chiefs should try and involve the police in their major activities like enstoolment of chiefs while simultaneously alerting the police of any criminal activity or anybody suspected to be a criminal in their community.
 He also advised the media to be circumspect in their reportage as it can also inflame passion.

 According to him, community surveillance is an active process of community participation in detecting, reporting, responding to, and monitoring events in the community.
 It also includes a process to report rumors and misinformation of unusual public events occurring in the community.

-On awareness creation at worship centres, ASP Joseph said, that leaders of various worship centers should let their members know the current security situation in their communities by inviting police from time to time to give security talks to their members.
-He said they also create networks to offer an opportunity to members to learn about issues and actions that impact the environment and security.
+On awareness creation at worship centres, ASP Joseph said, that leaders of various worship centers should let their members know the current security situation in their communities by inviting to police from time to time to give security talks to their members.
+He said they also create networks to offer an opportunity to members to learn about issues and actions that impact on the environment and security.

 On possible signs of radicalization, ASP Joseph said, are when one becomes increasingly argumentative, refusing to listen to different points of view, unwilling to engage with different people, becoming abusive to others who are different, and embracing conspiracy theories.
-These people always like to distance themselves from their friends, convert their religion, become secretive and reluctant to discuss their whereabouts, sympathetic to extremist ideologies and groups, and indulge in drugs and alcoholism.
+These people always like to distance themselves from their friends, converting their religion, become secretive and reluctant to discuss their whereabouts, are sympathetic to extremist ideologies and groups, and indulge in drugs and alcoholism.
 He advised them to be mindful of such people in their community.